-Jesus Christ is, has been, and always will be ever pure and without sin, as Jesus Christ is the perfect state of being in which the human being recognizes and acts in the knowledge of it’s True origin as Truth, God, the Oneness of All.
+Jesus Christ is, has been, and always will be ever pure and without sin, as Jesus Christ is the perfect state of being in which the human being recognizes and acts in the knowledge of it’s true origin as truth, God, the Oneness of All.
 Jesus Christ is conceived by the “Holy Spirit”…otherwise known as the awareness of Life’s Oneness, not the human being Jesus of Nazareth.
-Jesus of Nazareth, whether a mythical character invented by scribes, or an actual historical person, is one who realized the Truth of his identity as God, Love, Truth, the Christ within.
+Jesus of Nazareth, whether a mythical character invented by scribes, or an actual historical person, is one who realized the truth of his identity as God, Love, Truth, the Christ within.
 Like Jesus Christ, Gautama Buddha is also not limited to just the human being Gautama Siddhartha.
 “Christ” means “the anointed One” while “Buddha” means “the Enlightened One.”
 They are essentially two different cultures’ expression of the same fact through different names.
-It is not the identity of the people, the names themselves which are important, but the Truth to which they point.
+It is not the identity of the people – the names themselves which are important, but the truth to which they point.
 We all can realize the “Christ,” the “Buddha” within us, but nobody ever experiences and lives in this realization all of the time.
-Some live within this more than others, and from what we have of the Gospels, Jesus of Nazareth likely spent almost all of his time within this knowledge.
+Some live within this more than others, and from what we have of the Gospels, Jesus of Nazareth appears to have spent almost all of his time within this knowledge.
 There are times I feel like John Christ, while other times I feel like John Cross.
-Christ is our True identity, while our earthly last name represents our ego identity.
-That is why Jesus said in Luke 14:26,
+Christ is our true identity, while our earthly last name represents our ego identity.
+This understanding can help to interpret what Jesus is quoted as saying in Luke 14:26.

 “If anyone comes to me and does not hate his father and mother, his wife and children, his brothers and sisters—yes, even his own life—he cannot be my disciple.”

-Jesus did not mean for us to literally hate our families, but to recognize our True family, our True identity is with God, Love, Truth, the Oneness of All, and not our limited egos from our earthly, physical being.
+Jesus did not mean for us to literally hate our families, but to recognize our true family, our true identity is with God, Love, Truth, the Oneness of All, and not the limited egos of our earthly, physical being.

 “For whoever wants to save his life will lose it, but whoever loses his life for me will save it.”